brandur/sorg/content/drafts/postgres-atomicity.md

 #define CLOG_XACTS_PER_PAGE (BLCKSZ * CLOG_XACTS_PER_BYTE)
 ```

-And while durability is important, performance is also a
+### All sizes of optimization (#optimization)

-core Postgres value.
-If a transaction was never assigned a
+While durability is important, performance is also a value
-`xid` because it didn't affect the state of the database,
+that's core to the Postgres philosophy.
+If a transaction
-Postgres skips writing it to the WAL and commit log.
-If a
+was never assigned a `xid`, Postgres skips writing it to
-transaction was aborted, we still write its aborted status
+the WAL and commit log.
+If a transaction was aborted, we
-to the commit log, but don't bother to immediately flush
+still write its aborted status to the WAL and commit log,
-(fsync) because even in the event of a crash, we wouldn't
+but don't bother to immediately flush (fsync) because even
-lose any information.
-During crash recovery, Postgres would
+in the event of a crash, we wouldn't lose any information.
-notice the unadorned transactions, and assume that they
+During crash recovery, Postgres would notice the unflagged
-were aborted.
+transactions, and assume that they were aborted.

 ### Defensive programming (#defensive-programming)